There are THREE (3) OPTIONS for Resident Golf Card registration and renewal.

 To qualify as a San Francisco or Pacifica resident, applicants must provide the following documents:

-- Government-issued Photo ID: For example valid, California State Driver’s License (“CDL”), California State Identification Card (“CID”), or other government-issued photo ID – AND;
+- Government-issued Photo ID: For example valid, California State Driver’s License (“CDL”), California State Identification Card (“CID”), or other government-issued photo ID (ex: passport) – AND;

-- One other piece of Residency Information evidencing proof of residency no older than 90 days.
+- Proof of Residency: You must also provide supporting documents evidencing proof of residency no older than 90 days.
 Examples include:

 PACIFICA RESIDENTS – To qualify as a Pacifica resident, applicants must present the same required documentation as stated above evidencing a Pacifica address.
 Please note Pacifica resident cards are valid for discounted golf fees at Sharp Park only.

-SAN FRANCISCO PROPERTY OWNERS – If you are the legal owner of property within the City and County of San Francisco and pay taxes on that property, you will qualify as a San Francisco Resident and may receive a card, even though you live outside the City limits.
-You will need to supply proof (i.e. property tax receipt, copy of a deed) along with the applicable requirements listed under “How to Qualify”.
+SAN FRANCISCO PROPERTY OWNERS – If you are the legal owner of property within the City and County of San Francisco and pay taxes on that property, and your name is printed on the deed or the property tax receipt, you will qualify as a San Francisco Resident and may receive a card, even though you may reside outside the City limits.
+You will need to supply proof of ownership (i.e. property tax receipt, copy of deed – that includes your name) along with the applicable required government issued photo ID described above.
 This policy also applies to Pacifica property owners who live outside the City of Pacifica for cards to be used only at Sharp Park Golf Course.

 - How long will the card be valid?
-As of January 1, 2010, only 2-year cards will be issued.
+Two years from the date of issuance.

 - Property of the San Francisco Recreation and Park Department – Resident cards are the property of the San Francisco Recreation and Park Department.
 Resident cards are for the use of current residents of San Francisco and Pacifica only.
 Golfers may be refused playing privileges for submitting false information for the purpose of securing a resident card.
 Any misuse of a resident card may result in the card being revoked.

-- Lost Cards – Lost San Francisco Golf Resident Cards that have not expired may be replaced at a cost of $25.00.
+- Lost Cards – Lost San Francisco Golf Resident Cards that have not expired may be replaced at a cost of thirty one dollars ($31.00).
 The replacement card will have the same expiration date as that of the lost card.
 If the lost card is nearing its expiration date, the golfer may choose to renew for an additional two-year card.
 The expiration date of the new card will be two years from the date of issuance.